aloncat/ilwn/readme.txt

 Copyright (C) 2019-2022 Dmitry Maslov.

-This software is distributed under LGPL version 2.1 or later (see the ./LICENCE file for the full license).
+This software is distributed under LGPL version 2.1 (see the ./LICENCE file for the full license).

 To get contact information, please visit: https://dmaslov.me/contacts.html